 Keeping up with the discussion on those who we look up to or who influence our lives as the proverbial third parent.
 Discussions related to Football players wages, Bankers Bonuses and even Comrade Britney’s calls for wealth distribution have once again thrown the gauntlet down to our traditional influencers like Bill Gates and Jeff Bezos.

-Undoubtedly many of them have taken sacrifices to ensure the survival of our global economy, but they are just as important to how we lead our lives as John Conway himself, if not more.
-And every day there are comments around this.
-If you haven’t followed @VisualCap on Twitter yet, then we highly advise you to have a small peruse of their content as many of the top Fintech Influencers have been recently.
+Undoubtedly many of them have taken sacrifices to ensure the survival of our global economy.
+They are just as important to how we lead our lives as John Conway himself, if not more.
+Every day there are new comments on the topic.
+If you haven’t followed @VisualCap on Twitter yet, then consider a small peruse of their content.
+Many of the top Fintech Influencers have been recently.
 The collection of maps and graphs and infographics on their feed is highly impressive and for those of you who like reading the Guardian it may well be a good place to top up some of your research.

 The more Turbulent Times in Quant Land are upon us.

 The leading expert speaking on behalf of the White House recently said that we can expect 200,000 deaths in the US from the Virus.
 While Neil Ferguson, professor of mathematical biology at Imperial College London says this number will be nearer to 2.2 million with half a million in the UK alone.
 Widely varying predictions about the same Global Pandemic and its’ repercussions on the normality we are used to.
-Personally, I prefer my predictions to be a bit closer to the first prediction, however one thing we have all learned watching the White House recently, is that things may change, and they may also be changed dramatically, with a little bit of disinfectant thrown in.
+One thing we have all learned watching the White House recently, is that things may change, and they may also be changed dramatically, with a little bit of disinfectant thrown in.

 Today Warren Buffett is another case in mind, his portfolio took a $5 billion hit from airline stocks in the First Quarter according to Businessinsider, and with other products in his portfolio he is probably not doing as well as normal in the first Quarter of 2020 as he predicted.
 Again, though, millions of eyes are following his activities online and trying to glean how best they can learn from his activities and suggestions at the moment.
 Arguably, though, Warren Buffett is not the Number 1 Quant in the market, that title may have to go to someone else:

-Jim Simons is considered by some as a pioneer in Quantitative Finance, him and his team were already using Data Science and Algorithms before any other company or even Government in the world, by many accounts.
-Jim takes raw talent and mathematical acumen and develops some of the best talents in the Quantitative Finance field.
+Jim Simons is considered by some as a pioneer in quantitative finance.
+Him and his team were already using Data Science and Algorithms before any other company in the world, by many accounts.
+Jim takes raw talent and mathematical acumen and develops some of the best talents in the quantitative finance field.
 Jim is another great influencer who has been in the news recently with his uncanny ability to coast the economic upheaval we have seen:

 If you really want to understand how a Quant really uses Modern-day Alchemy then Jim would seem to be one of the best places to start your learning curve.

-Barry Ritholtz recently wrote for Bloomberg about Jim Simons being a quant with super-hero qualities which make Simons far better, almost Olympian, compared to the rest of the traders and analysts out there.
-Top tip to watch or listen to Ray Dalio, Felix Zulauf, Bill Miller, Jeremy Grantham, Jeff Gundlach, Bill Gross if you want to understand a bit more about the mind of an investment machine.
-Jim Simons himself is far more secretive, so you may not see as much about his strategies online.
-Alternatively, let’s get back to the Risky Variables of our current Crisis.
+Barry Ritholtz recently wrote for Bloomberg about Jim Simons being a quant with super-hero qualities.
+This would make Simons far better, almost Olympian.
+There are others like Ray Dalio, Felix Zulauf, Bill Miller, Jeremy Grantham, Jeff Gundlach, Bill Gross who may be more visible.
+Jim Simons himself is far more secretive,

 The question we leave you with, though, is: Will there be a Game of Life (COVID Version) or at Least a Game of Life (Economic Crisis Version)?
 What about a Virtual Zoom-based Game of Life you can play with your friends – anything is possible and so many more things still need to be created.